 The Sinatra Solution: Everything in Moderation

-Essentially, the question of whether coffee is good or bad for your health boils down to weighing the negative effects of caffeine against the protective antioxidant benefits of coffee’s polyphenols.
+Essentially, the question of whether coffee is good or bad for you boils down to weighing the negative effects of caffeine against the protective antioxidant benefits of coffee’s polyphenols.

 In my opinion, there’s nothing wrong with one or two cups of coffee a day.
 So if you can’t live without your daily jump start, don’t worry.
 Just don’t overdo it with sugar or artificial sweeteners, which can offset coffee’s benefits.

 I don’t recommend too much more than that, however, since there may be some additional risk for anyone with diagnosed cardiovascular disease or a history of heart attack.
 The protective benefits of coffee are certainly something you want to take advantage of, but that desire needs to be weighed carefully with the downsides of caffeine.